Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 A strong cover letter shows that *you’ve done research on the company and that your skills are a good fit for the company*.
 To increase your chances of getting a screening interview, below are key strategies for writing a compelling cover letter that will get your application noticed.

-## Research
-Identify two SF Bay Area tech companies that you are excited to work for.
-Spend 10-15 minutes researching the company (use their own site, job description, LinkedIn, Glassdoor, and Google).
-For each company write down the following:

-1. What does the company do?
-2. What makes the company better/different than their competitors?
-3. What are the desired skills (technical and other) listed on the job posting?
-4. Why are you interested in working there?
-5. What makes you a good candidate?

 ## Get Organized
 Based on the research you’ve done, make an outline and list what you want to emphasize in each paragraph.
 Your cover letter should include: